chew-z/itunes.vim/README.md

 3) Press Enter to select and play track.

-This script only plays[^5] one selected track and then falls back to whatever is in your iTunes play queue.
-You can of course select and play another track. [^2] [^4]
+Plugin plays selected track in context of choosen playlist.
+Play queue is filled with playlist and we start playing from selected tracks.
+It clears what has been in iTunes queue before.

 4) Repeat 2) and 3) as long as you wish.